Dusty-Hordofel/biloko-mern-ecommerce/README.md

         III. add useEffect to fetch the product when the component mount.
         IV. add a conditional rendering inside

+93. Admin Products Card
+    I. map all products in <AdminDashboard />
+    II. create <AdminProductCard/> & import it in <AdminDashboard />

+94.

 XI.
 Displaying Products Pagination and Carousel

     XII.
 Star Rating System